mulle-nat-stash/mulle-core-developer/README.md

-# 🧢 Enhanced cmake files for mulle-sde C development
+# 🧢 mulle-c developer kit for mulle-sde

 This is a [mulle-sde](/github.com/mulle-sde/mulle-sde) *meta extension*.
 It supplements **mulle-sde** with useful functionality for C development